OpenRTX/openrtx.github.io/rtxlink.md

 #### Data response

-A data response packet starts with a response type byte set to 0x44 (ASCII characted 'D') followed by N bytes of data.
+A data response packet starts with a response type byte set to 0x44 (ASCII character 'D') followed by N bytes of data.

 |   0  | 1 | ... | N |
 |:----:|:-:|:---:|:-:|